RubemJanoni/project-PP4/README.md

 Navigate to the heroku website and create an account if you dont have one.

 Create a new app
+Give it a name and select your region
+Create app
-Give it a name and select your region - create app Goto resources, and add Heroku postgres as an add-on, select the price plan that you desire Click on settings, and reveal config vars
+Go to resources, and add Heroku postgres as an add-on, select the price plan that you desire.

+Click on settings, and reveal config vars.

 The following vars must be defined...